sahilmourya28/RNA-Seq-Variant-Calling-Huntingtons/README.md

 The objective of this study was to:
 - Analyze transcriptomic changes using RNA-Seq data
-- Identify differentially expressed genes (DEGs)
+- Identify differentially expressed genes (DEGs) and pathway enrichment analysis
-- Perform variant calling from RNA-Seq aligned BAM files
+- Perform variant calling from RNA-Seq aligned BAM files to find INDELS and SNP AND Functionally mutated genes.
 - Understand biological pathways affected in disease condition

 ---